NivekNey/NivekNey.github.io/index.md

 ## Project

+TechPulse is a conference within the company with acceptance rate of ~15%.

 ### Ads policy moderation <sup>TechPulse 2020</sup>

 > Trained and deployed NLP ML model to AWS ECS in order to help policy moderation.
 Compared to previous solution, improved precision from 33% to 95%.
 It's a high-load service that handles millions of requests per day.